ratnesh-12/For-And-While-Loop-in-CPP/README.md

 It uses nested for loops: the outer loop controls the number of rows, and the inner loop prints the numbers while incrementing a counter variable after each print.
 # ALGORITHM:
 1> Start

 2> Declare variables:

-num (int) = 1 – to hold the current number to print rows (int) = 4 – total number of rows in the pattern 3> Use outer loop from i = 1 to rows
+num (int) = 1 – to hold the current number to print

+rows (int) = 4 – total number of rows in the pattern

+3> Use outer loop from i = 1 to rows

 Controls the number of lines

 4> Use inner loop from j = 1 to i

 Print num followed by space

 Increment num by 1 after each print

+5> After inner loop, print newline (endl) to move to next row

+6> End

+# 8. Program: Continuous Alphabet Pyramid
+# Aim & Theory: This program prints a pattern of increasing capital alphabets in a triangle format using nested for loops.
+The outer loop controls the number of rows, and the inner loop prints the characters.
+The character ch starts from 'A' and increments after each print, producing a sequential alphabet pattern.

+# ALGORITHM:

+1> Start

+2> Declare variables:

+ch (char) = 'A' – to hold the current alphabet

+rows (int) = 4 – total number of rows to print

+3> Use outer loop from i = 1 to rows

+Controls number of lines
+4> Use inner loop from j = 1 to i

+Print current character ch

+Increment ch after each print

-5> After inner loop, print newline (endl) to move to next row 6> End
+5> After inner loop, print newline (endl) to move to next row

+6> End